1850 romantic guitar

 Received a response from the buyer:

-“I got the guitar home yesterday.
+"I got the guitar home yesterday.
 Just like a romantic guitar should be.
 You have done a very nice job!
 It will work fine as a concert instrument.
 It resonates well in all registers, even at band 19.
-Clear and fine tone and well-balanced register with clear tones and fine intonation.
-Strangely enough, the guitar is relatively strong in relation to its size.
-I would definitely recommend others who are into romantic music to let you renovate your guitars. “
+Clear and fine tone and well-balanced register with clear notes and fine intonation.
+Oddly enough, the guitar is relatively strong for its size.
+I will definitely recommend others who are into romantic music to let you restore guitars. "

 Leave a comment